weichen-qsnetwork/stratosnet.github.io/docs/docs-resource-node/setup-and-run-a-sds-resource-node.md

 # Configuration for the web server (when running sdsweb)
 [web_server]
 # Location of the web server files Eg: "./web"
-path = '/storage/sds1/web'
+path = '/home/user/rsnode/sds1/web'
 # Port where the web server is hosted with sdsweb.
 If the port is opened and token_on_startup is true, anybody who loads the monitor UI will have full access to the monitor
 port = '18681'
 # Automatically enter monitor token when opening the monitor UI.
-This should be false if the web_server port is opened
+This should be false if the web_server port is opened to internet and you don't want public access to your node monitor'
 token_on_startup = false

 ```